top of page

 Our ratings are based on a scale from 1 (Avoid) to 5 (Top Choice).
 See How We Rate

 The Shifting Gaia rating evaluates brands based on sustainable practices, ingredients and materials, and social responsibility, among others.
-These are a few factors influencing this brand's score:
+Below are a few factors influencing this brand's score:

-sustainability practices
+sustainability

 The Honest Company's commitment to using recyclable and reusable packaging is evident in its beauty line, where products are housed in cartons made from upcycled sugarcane by-products.
 Additionally, the company offers refillable formats for select items, which reduces packaging waste.